 None of the existing groundfish Tier strategies are well suited to the available information for octopus.
 We recommend that octopus be managed very conservatively due to the poor state of knowledge of the species, life history, distribution, and abundance of octopus in the GOA.
 Further research is needed in several areas before octopus could be managed by the methods used for commercial groundfish species.
-Regulatory limits under two different strategies are presented below, but both are problematic.
+Regulatory limits under three different strategies are presented below.

 Groundfish Tier 5 management is based on estimated overall biomass and natural mortality of the stock.
-It would be possible to manage GOA octopus complex under Tier 5 using trawl survey biomass estimates and estimates of mortality for E. dofleini.
+It would be possible to manage GOA octopus complex under the Tier 5 model using trawl survey biomass estimates and estimates of mortality for E. dofleini.
 If the average biomass from the three most recent surveys (2007, 2009, and 2011) of 3,661 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC for GOA octopus would be 1,941 and 1,455 tons, respectively.
+These figures have not changed since last year.
 Trawl survey estimates of biomass for the species complex represent the best available data at this time.
 There are serious concerns, however, about both the suitability of trawl gear for accurately sampling octopus biomass and the extent to which the survey catch represents the population subject to commercial harvest.
-It is also questionable whether it is appropriate to apply mortality rate methods to species with terminal spawning.
 If future management of the octopus complex under Tier 5 is envisioned, then dedicated field experiments are needed to obtain both a more realistic estimate of octopus biomass available to the fishery and a more accurate estimate of natural mortality rates.

-The remaining option is to set catch limits for the octopus assemblage under Tier 6.
+Another option presented in past reports is to set catch limits for the octopus assemblage under Tier 6 based on historical catch data.
 There is no historical catch data for the period specified under the usual application of Tier 6 (1975-1995).
 Available data are incidental catch rates from 1997-2009.
 Based on discussion at the September 2009 Plan team meetings, we used the full 12-year period of incidental catch data from 1997 through 2007 as the basis for Tier 6 catch estimates.
 The teams recommended that this period be fixed as the standard for use in all future assessments.
 Using this period, the average estimated incidental catch rate is 191 t.
-If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 191 t and the ABC would be 144 t.
-Another method discussed was to select a percentile of the incidental catch at the OFL; percentiles from the incidental catch data for 1997-2008 are shown in Table 6.
-The percentile method has as an advantage that the frequency with which an OFL would impact other fisheries is approximately known; for example, if the 90th percentile is selected, it could be expected that octopus OFL would be reached approximately once in every ten years.
+If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 191 t and the ABC would be 194 t.
 If the maximum incidental catch rather than the average is used, the OFL would be 298 tons and the ABC 224 tons.
 Use of an upper percentile of the catch data would yield annual catch limits between these two values.

-Given the fact that the survey and food web model biomass estimates are much greater than the Tier 6 catch limits, we feel that the Tier 6 ABC and OFL alternatives are artificially low.
-It is the belief of the authors that Tier 6, especially using the average incidental catch as OFL, is overly conservative because the incidental catch estimates do not provide an actual "catch history".
+Given that the survey and food web model biomass estimates are much greater than the historicalcatch, we feel that the ABC and OFL alternatives based on incidental catch history are underestimates.
 For most of this period there was very little market or directed effort for octopus.
 After review of the 2005 octopus SAFE, the Council's SSC concurred that neither Tier 5 nor the standard Tier 6 approach was satisfactory for this group, but supported use of Tier 6 until better methods could be found.
-There is no strong scientific basis for choosing one catch limit over another out of the incidental catch data.
-The choice of average, percentile, or maximum catch for setting regulatory limits may be made based on overall management concerns.
-The 2011 BSAI octopus is assessment introduces a new methodology for examining population trends in octopus.
-This method has not yet been applied to GOA data.
-If it is approved by the SSC and Council for use in the BSAI, similar calculations for the GOA will be included in the next stock assessment cycle.